On the Two Paths Theorem and the Two Disjoint Paths Problem: Two paths theorem

-We now prove the direct implication of the two paths theorem, which is the difficult one in the litterature.
+We finally prove the direct implication of the two paths theorem, which is the difficult one in the literature.

-Observe that edges of shape $x_tx_{t+1}$ and $x_kx_1$ cannot be used in crossings of a tuple $T=x_1,\dots,x_k$.
-Said otherwise, if $F$ is the set of such edges, then $T$ is crossed in a graph $G$ iff it is crossed in $G+F$.
-Up-to adding these edges, we will usually assume that $T$ is in fact a cycle $C=x_1\dots x_kx_1$ and talk of crossings for cycles.

-\begin{lemma} Every graph which is maximally crossless for a cycle $C$ is a web with frame $C$. \end{lemma} \begin{proof} Let $G$ be a maximally crossless graph for a cycle $C$.
-We proceed by induction on $|G|$.

-We perform case analysis on whether all pairs of distinct vertices of $C$ are $C$-connected or not.
+\begin{lemma} Let $G$ be a graph with a cycle $C$.
+If $G$ is maximally $C$-crossless, then $G$ is a web with frame $C$. \end{lemma} \begin{proof} Let $G$ be a maximally $C$-crossless graph for a cycle $C$.
+Edges of $C$ cannot be used in crossings, so that $C$ must be a subgraph of $G$ by maximality.
+We proceed by induction on $|G|$ and we perform a case analysis on whether all pairs of distinct vertices of $C$ are $C$-connected or not.